aarmey/ml-for-bioe/lectures/Wk8-Lecture16.md

 # History Of SVM

 - SVM is related to statistical learning theory
-- SVM was first introduced in 1992
+- First introduced in 1992
-- SVM became popular because of its success in handwritten digit recognition
+- Became popular because of its success in handwritten digit recognition
 	- 1.1% test error rate for SVM.
-This is the same as the error rates of a carefully constructed neural network, LeNet 4.
+Same error as a perceptron model.
-	- Also used in very first self-driving cars (of 90's, not current)
+	- Also used in very first self-driving cars
-	- Later bested by deep learning methods”, one of the key area in machine learning
+	- Later bested by deep learning methods
-- Note: the meaning of “kernel” is different from other methods
+- Note: the meaning of "kernel" is different from other methods

 # What Is A Good Decision Boundary?